TUDelft-CITG/learn-python/README.md

 # learn-python archive

-This is the branch where files of the main branch till 21/06/2023 are available.
+**This is the branch where files of the main branch till 21/06/2023 are available; mostly to preserve the "old files" part.
+Note that there are some updates to the nutshell sections that were not yet added from branch `Ahmed` branch.**

-<s> - Caspar: add config files and recipe pages to our book on main </s>

 option 1:
 - JupyterLite REPL to create iPython console in a frame on the page, supported by a Xeus kernel